Customers Can Help to Keep Their Costs Down

 Clear plastic strech film and several roles of electrical tape are all you need to prepare your boat for transport.
 Both are inexpensive and available at Lowe's or another hardware store.

-These Items must be completed before we arrive to transport your vessel.
+Completing these items before we arrive will save you money.
 Please also refer to pictures below.

 1. Remove main sail and boom and stow below, or cushion and secure on deck.